Department of Integrative Physiology

 Office Phone: 303-735-7377

-We use large, observational data sets to query associations of circadian phenotypes, circadian misalignment, sleep, and work hours with health and longevity (with an emphasis on type 2 diabetes, cardiovascular disease and depression).
+We use large, observational data sets to query associations of circadian phenotypes, circadian misalignment, sleep, light, and work hours with health and longevity (with an emphasis on type 2 diabetes, obesity, cardiovascular disease and depression).
 Our work aims to identify modifiable risk factors in the realm of circadian and sleep research that can be leveraged for prevention strategies in real life settings.